sumandeb003/GraphGPS4HT/MyTrojanDataset/Readme.md

 This dataset has 49 Trojan-ed samples sourced from [TrustHub](https://trust-hub.org/#/benchmarks/chip-level-trojan) and [MyTrojans](https://github.com/sumandeb003/Ariane_Trojans_for_Pyverilog).

-TrustHub has additional circuits but I have been unable to convert them to graphs using the Pyverilog-based circuit-to-graph conversion mechanism of the [HW2VEC](https://github.com/AICPS/hw2vec) tool.
+Not all the samples in TrustHub could be converted to graphs using the Pyverilog-based circuit-to-graph conversion mechanism of the [HW2VEC](https://github.com/AICPS/hw2vec) tool.
 This is because:

 1. Some are written in VHDL RTLs and some are layouts.
 Hence, incompatible with Pyverilog.
 2. Some are gate-level netlists that have been synthesized for FPGA.
 So, the netlist contains gates that can't be recognised by Pyverilog.